piecepackr/piecenikr/README.rst

 - Under American law I likely cannot claim any copyright on any Looney Pyramid graphical **output** (e.g. game diagrams and animations) a user creates with this package.
-  Furthermore, I relinquish any copyright claims to such graphical **output** in any jurisdiction (if any exist) that does grants me any such a rights.
+  Furthermore, I relinquish any copyright claims to such graphical **output** in any jurisdiction (if any exist) that does grants me any such rights.

 - Looney Pyramids are trademarked and patented by `Looney Labs <https://www.looneylabs.com/>`__.
 They do not permit commercial